ian-pan/ian-pan.github.io/index.md

 sidebar_link: true
 sidebar_sort_order: 1
 ---
+###Bio
-I'm a PhD candidate in the economics department at the University of Ottawa.
-I am an applied microeconomist and my research interests broadly fall under political economy, public economics, and law and economics.
+I'm a PhD candidate from the Department of Real Estate at the University of Singapore.
+I am an applied microeconomist and my research interests are public economics, household finance and law and economics.

 I'm on the 2021-2022 job market and am available for virtual interviews.